Do not resent growing old.

 Bloody Sunday, Selma, Alabama

-This is Obama's Gettysburg Address; read the whole speech
+This should have been Obama's Gettysburg Address; read the whole speech

 Courage is more exhilarating than fear and in the long run it is easier.